-- a.
-Record Retention Requirements - Medical Assistance data of any form shall be retained for the current year plus three previous years for cases that are open, and for one year from the date a case is closed plus three previous years for cases that are closed, unless: - i.
-There is a written statutory requirement, Rule, or Regulation available from a County Department, State, or federal agency requiring a longer retention period; or - ii.
-There has been a claim, audit, negotiation, litigation, or other action started before the expiration of the retention period.
-Medical Assistance data of any form shall be retained for three years, plus one for the current year, plus three previous years unless: - i.)
-There is a written statutory requirement, rule, or regulation available from a County Department, State, or federal agency requiring a longer retention period; or, - ii_z) There has been a claim, audit, negotiation, litigation or other action started before the expiration of the three-year period.
+a.
+Record Retention Requirements

+Medical Assistance data of any form shall be retained for three years, plus one year from the date the case is closed.
+The records must also be retained until any of the below items have been completed. for the current year, plus three previous years unless;

+i.)
+There is a written statutory requirement, rule, or regulation available from a County Department, State, or federal agency requiring a longer retention period; or, ii.)
+There has been a claim, audit, negotiation, litigation or other action started before the expiration of the three-year period.

+Yellow Highlight = Change made in response to stakeholder feedback, or changes made since the last draft